oleg-nenashev/FaaScinator/CONTRIBUTING.md

 1. Go to the [function](./function) directory.
 2. Run `make build-cache` to build the Docker image with Maven cache.
 It will take a while.
 3. Run builds with the new cache as documented above

+## Releasing

+The repository has continuous delivery enabled for the `main` branch.
+All merged changes will be automatically released.
+Docker images will have the `main` tag.

+To release a version, you need write permissions to the repository:

+1. Go to the release drafts, and select the current release draft.
+2. Define the version for the new release.
+   [Semantic Versioning 2.0.0](https://semver.org/) standard should be used.
+3. Copy-edit the changelog
+4. Publish the release

+Once the GitHub Release is published, a GitHub Action will execute the build, produce and deploy the artifacts and Docker images.
+All these artifacts will be tagged with the required release version.